 Welcome to Main Street, where new opportunities and endless possibilities await!

-In Fall 2022, Capital University will offer The Main Street Scholarship to all accepted, full-time, undergraduate students who are entering their first year of college.
+In Fall 2022, Capital University will offer The Main Street Scholarship to all accepted, full-time, undergraduate students who are entering their first year of college, including full-time transfer and international students.
 The Scholarship is a $20,000 award given annually and is potentially renewable for up to four years.
 Renewal is dependent on minimum GPA requirements and full-time enrollment.
 With this gift, we’re extending our hand to welcome you to the Capital community.

 Too many students miss out on academic opportunities due to financial barriers.
 The Main Street Scholarship provides a starting aid package of $20,000 to all accepted, first-time college students.
 Added to this is Project Indigo, our network and technology platform that customizes your classroom and extracurricular experiences.
 Project Indigo provides undergraduate students with an iPad and Apple Pencil and an expanded library of apps and tools to make learning happen in real-time.